UNCLASSIFIED (U)

 a.
 (U) You should keep in mind that you do not have the authority to make determinations regarding retention or loss of LPR status and cannot require any individual to relinquish LPR documentation.
 On the other hand, there are no regulations that state that a fraudulent document cannot be retained if presented for verification or other action.
 See also 9 FAM 601.10 for general fraud provisions.

 b.
-(U) In cases where you are able to verify the legitimacy of a DHS document, you should follow these instructions:
+(U) In cases where you can verify the legitimacy of a DHS document, you should follow these instructions:

 (1) (U) If you are certain that the document is fraudulent (i.e., a counterfeit or a genuine document, which has been altered to allow its use by an imposter), you are authorized to retain the documents for inclusion in the case file or for specific disposition as required; and